 Pharmaceutical companies are fully aware of the potential of an immunological approach to preventing diabetes and realise the major unmet need.
 Pharmaceutical companies have invested and committed to invest over $1bn to date on licencing deals for product development and clinical studies.
 Most of the ongoing studies use monoclonal antibodies that non-selectively suppress T cells to target the small and elusive subset of T cells attacking beta cells in the pancreas.
 These drugs are not specific to diabetes, and suppress large segments of the immune system, and long-term use may cause serious side effects.
 Our AIM therapeutic drug DMZ4001 is potentially a ground-breaking innovation based on in-depth knowledge of the T1DM disease process, utilising immunomodulation rather than immunosuppression.

-It is the Board's intention that the Vaccine will be designed to function by boosting the natural balance of the immune system to re-establish immune health.
-The Vaccine will address the underlying immunological challenge thereby arresting the self-destruction of pancreatic insulin producing cells and preserving insulin self-production.Therapeutic Market - T1DM
+It is the Board's intention that the AIM therapy will be designed to function by boosting the natural balance of the immune system to re-establish immune health.
+The AIM therapy will address the underlying immunological challenge thereby arresting the self-destruction of pancreatic insulin producing cells and preserving insulin self-production.Therapeutic Market - T1DM